 Gandii Baat Has Trended More Than Sacred Games; People Are Obsessed About S*x: Ekta Kapoor

 Ekta Kapoor, who is not only ruling the television industry but also the digital media, spoke her heart out on Day 2 of the India Today Conclave Mumbai 2019.
-Gandii Baat, Ragini MMS and XXX are some erotic digital shows created by Ekta.
-The producer has been accused of promoting explicit content through such shows While in conversation with Koel Purie, Ekta revealed how every time, people asked her about Gandii Baat; it shows how much people obsessed with sex.
+Gandii Baat, Ragini MMS and XXX, are some erotic digital shows created by Ekta.
+The producer has been accused of promoting explicit content through such shows.
+While in conversation with Koel Purie, Ekta revealed how every time, people asked her about Gandii Baat; it shows how much they were obsessed with sex.

 At the event, the television czarina also said that she makes sure the sex scenes shown on her shows don't promote aggressiveness.